The One-Loop Correction to Heavy Dark Matter Annihilation: One-loop Calculation of in the Full Theory

 In order to determine the threshold matching correction at the one-loop order we are working it suffices to simply demand that the coupling is continuous at the scale $m_{\chi}$, and this is captured by a difference in $b_0$.
 For our problem we define $b_0^{(n_D+1)}$ to be the value above $m_{\chi}$ and $b_0^{(n_D)}$ the value below.
 Then using Eq.~\eqref{eq:coupling} to define $\alpha_2^{(n_D+1)}(\mu)$ and $\alpha_2^{(n_D)}(\mu)$, it suffices to demand they match at a scale $m_{\chi}$, which gives:

-So now we just need to determine $b_0^{(n_D+1)} - b_0^{(n_D)}$.
-In general for a theory containing just gauge bosons, Weyl fermions (WF), Majorana fermions (MF) and charged scalars (CS), we can write:
+So now we just need to determine $b_0^{(n_D)} - b_0^{(n_D+1)}$.
+In general for a theory containing just gauge bosons, Weyl fermions (WF), Dirac fermions (DF), Majorana fermions (MF) and charged scalars (CS), we can write:

-Our calculation has all four of these ingredients: electroweak gauge bosons, the left-handed SM fermions (which are Weyl because only one chirality couples to the gauge bosons), the Majorana DM fermion and the Higgs.
-Then using $C_A = 2$, $C(R) = 1/2$ for the SM left-handed fermions and the Higgs, and $C(R)=2$ for the adjoint Wino, we conclude:
+Our calculation can involve all of these ingredients: electroweak gauge bosons, the left-handed SM fermions (which are Weyl because only one chirality couples to the gauge bosons), the Majorana or Dirac DM fermion and the Higgs.
+Then using $C_A = 2$, $C(R) = 1/2$ for the SM left-handed fermions and the Higgs, and $C(R)=2$ for the adjoint Majorana Wino, we conclude:

 From this Eq.~\eqref{eq:genalphamatch} tells us that to the order we are working:

 Now as there is only a difference between the couplings at next to leading order, this only corrects the tree level result stated in Eq.~\eqref{eq:TreeLevelCoeff}.
 As such the impact of changing to the coupling defined below $m_{\chi}$, which is relevant for the matching, is to add the following contribution: